-As at the date of this AIF, Zebra and Lorito, who report their security holdings as joint actors, are control persons of Filo Mining (as defined by the TSXV).
+As at the date of this AIF, Zebra and Lorito Holdings S.à.r.I ("Lorito"), who report their security holdings as joint actors, are control persons of Filo Mining (as defined by the Canadian securities regulations).
 As long as Zebra and Lorito maintain significant interests in Filo Mining, they will have the ability to exercise certain influence with respect to the affairs of Filo Mining and significantly affect the outcome of the votes of shareholders.
 There is a risk that the interests of Zebra and Lorito differ from those of other shareholders.

-As a result of the significant holdings of Zebra and Lorito, there is a risk that the Corporation's securities are less liquid and trade at a relative discount compared to circumstances where these persons did not have the ability to influence or determine matters affecting Filo Mining.
-Additionally, there is a risk that their significant interests in Filo Mining discourages transactions involving a change of control of Filo Mining, including transactions in which an investor, as a holder of the Corporation's securities, would otherwise receive a premium for its Corporation's securities over the then-current market price.
+As a result of the significant holdings of Zebra and Lorito, there is a risk that the Common Shares are less liquid and trade at a relative discount compared to circumstances where these persons did not have the ability to influence or determine matters affecting Filo Mining.
+Additionally, there is a risk that their significant interests in Filo Mining discourages transactions involving a change of control of Filo Mining, including transactions in which an investor, as a holder of the Corporation's securities, would otherwise receive a premium for its securities in the Corporation over the then-current market price.